applebuddy/TOEIC-Speaking-Study/README.md

   - it appears that the man and woman are fashion designers.
   - overall, this picture looks calm and peaceful. it gives me positive feelings.

+- 캠핑 (at a camping site outdoors)
+  - This photo was taken at a camping site.
+  - What I notice first is a woman with short curly hair taking a picture.
+She is wearing  checkerd shirt.
+  - In front of her, a group of people are smiling at a camera.
+Behind them, I can see tents on the ground.
+  - there are some  trees with plenty of branches.
+  - the weather is sunny and very good for outdoor activities.
+  - generally, it appears that the campers are having a good time together.
+  - and it gives me positive feeliings.
+- 식료품 점
+  - This  picture was taken at a grocery store.
+  - What I notice first is a man holding a fridge  handle. he has dark hair and a beard, and  is wearing a blue jacket.
+  - in front of hime, there  is a cart filled with some vegetables and fruit.
+In the distance(in the background), two people are also browsing the refrigerated foods section.
+  - overall, this picture looks calm and peacefull. and it gives me positive feelings.
+  - (Overall, it seems like a slow day at the store.)

 - words
+  - fridge handle 냉장고 손잡이
+  - fruit(불가산), vegitables(가산)
   - on both sides, : 사진 양 옆에는
   - foreground and background of the picture : 사진 앞/뒤에는
   - sewing machine 재봉틀